What is anxiety and why you can’t ‘think’ your way out of it

 So let’s get back to what anxiety is.
 Many of us know that anxiety comes about when we are triggered by something perceived, that evokes the infamous fight and flight response that we’ve already mentioned.
 To make a brief but important distinction, this is different from fear, which is a response based upon a genuine and present threat.

-But there’s a bit more to anxiety than that by understanding it, it can help us know what to target if it’s running awry.
+But there’s a bit more to anxiety, that by understanding it, it can help us know what to target if it’s running awry.

 When is anxiety a problem?

-Anxiety becomes disproportionate if we have accumulated or create a lot of triggers throughout our lives, or if it becomes habitually learned response that we have inadvertently run the process of so many times that it becomes our go-to response to life stressors and the situations it can throw up.
-Life situations such as meeting new people, taking on new responsibilities, facing novel situations and so on all get hijacked by anxiety.
+Anxiety becomes disproportionate if we have accumulated or create a lot of triggers throughout our lives, and this is when it can become problematic.
+Or, if it becomes a habitually learned response that we have inadvertently run the process of so many times that it becomes our ‘go-to response to life stressors and the situations it can throw up.
+Situations such as meeting new people, taking on new responsibilities, facing novel situations and so on all get hijacked by anxiety.
 Over time this list can g-r-O-W-W-W significantly and anxiety just becomes a habit that seems to be attached to most things we have to do or encounter.

 So inadvertently, we can develop a pattern of hyper-reactivity to the normal stresses inherent to our world.
 This hyper-reactivity can be a combination of our physical and emotional responses (bodily our symptoms and mood/feelings) as well as hyperactivity in particular styles of thinking that or feed anxiety within our mind.
 That’s why I said we run the process of anxiety above.
 Although sometimes it might seem like it comes out of nowhere, there are things that we do (without realising) that feed the pattern and sustain it.
 That’s why it’s important to understand what anxiety is and how it comes about, because there’s things that we can also do differently that will lead to a different response.
 It’s this area that allows us to get in there and retrain and (literally) rewire our brain so that we don’t have to respond in this way anymore.